Kanustu/Wildlife_Strike_Analysis/README.md

 - Which states have the highest cost?
  - California, New York, Texas
 - Which animals caused the greatest damage?
  - Canada Goose has caused the most expensive collisions, even if you take out the 2009 outlier.
-That even though the amount strikes is relatively low, the size of the bird and size of the flock being between 30 - 100 birds, has the capap
+That even though the amount strikes is relatively low, the size of the bird and size of the flock being between 30 - 100 birds, has the capability to cause extensive damage.
 - What has caused the spike in strikes from 2008-2009?
 -
 ## Challenges
 (discuss challenges you faced in the project)
+- deciding on removing
 ## Future Goals
 (what would you do if you had more time?)
 -connect a database with the number of flights coming out of each airport, to tell which airports have the highest percentage of wildlife strikes